 The objectives of the City of San Marcos Water Conservation Plan (the Plan) are to improve efficiency of water use and to decrease per capita consumption in order to provide additional water supplies for future growth.
-Projections for the San Marcos area indicate that by 2038 current water supplies may be insufficient to meet the needs of a rapidly growing population.
-To address future water needs the City is investigating several water supply strategies including purchase of additional water rights, conservation of existing water resources, and reuse of existing resources.
+Rapid development along the IH35 corridor has stretched existing water supplies for the San Marcos area necessitating a multi-pronged approach to meet the needs of a rapidly growing population.
+To address future water needs the City is utilizing various strategies including conservation of existing water resources, reuse of existing resources, and obtaining additional water sources.
 The City of San Marcos Water Supply Master Plan and South Central Texas (Region L) Water Planning Group have identified conservation of existing resources as an essential water management strategy for San Marcos and the south central Texas region.

 The City of San Marcos currently utilizes both surface and ground water resources to meet its water needs.
-The majority of the water, about eighty percent, is obtained from Canyon Lake under contract with the Guadalupe Blanco River Authority (GBRA).
+The majority of the water, about seventy-five percent, is obtained from Canyon Lake under contract with the Guadalupe Blanco River Authority (GBRA).
 The City is presently able to withdraw up to 10,000 acre-feet annually from Canyon Lake under the terms of the contract.
 The remainder of the City water supply is pumped from the Edwards Aquifer, which prior to 1999 was the sole water source for San Marcos.
 The City has a permit to use up to 5,433 acre-feet of Edwards Aquifer groundwater per year.
-These groundwater withdrawals may be reduced by up to 44% when aquifer levels fall below certain triggers, resulting in a firm groundwater supply of 3,043 acre-feet per year.
+These groundwater withdrawals may be reduced by up to 44% when aquifer levels fall below certain triggers, resulting in a firm Edwards Aquifer supply of 3,043 acre-feet per year.